cesmix-mit/InteratomicPotentials.jl/README.md

 ## Potential Types

 All interatomic potentials listed in this project are subtypes of `ArbitraryPotential`.
 At this point, as of v2.0, there are two branches of potentials: `EmpiricalPotential` and `MixedPotentials`.
-A sister package, ```julia InteratomicBasisPotentials.jl``` defines a potential called `BasisPotential`, see that package for additional details.
+A potential called `BasisPotential` is also defined.

 `EmpiricalPotential`s include two-body potentials like `BornMayer`, `LennardJones`. `MixedPotential` is a convenience type for allowing the linear combination of potentials.
 An example would be:
 ```julia